manoa-menu/manoa-menu.github.io/index.md

 ## Community Feedback

 We’d love to hear your thoughts on Manoa Menu!
 Feel free to take a few minutes to fill out the [Manoa Menu Feedback Form](https://forms.gle/fp6cH6FRNwqR3KMP6), which has just five questions to help us improve the website.

+#### Community Comments:
+- "Overall, the site is fantastic and very well-thought-out.
+You guys seemed to have covered everything that a student would want to see.
+I can see this being well utilized by many students, especially if you take suggestions on what they would like to see."
+- "I like that you considered mobile and desktop users -- it is usable on multiple devices."
+- "Appreciated how you communicated the use case and value proposition, that there is an information gap when it comes to menu items at Campus Center and itl students/associated language barrier"
+- "I think this site is a great idea and can be used by the many international students here at UHM.
+The execution was well-done."

+#### Community Feedback Checklist:
+- [x] "Should the main page have a "Menu" button right above Features, since that's the main part of the page, instead of having to find it in the hamburger icon up top?"
+- [x] "In Campus Cravings the food pics seem to float on iPhone.
+Is it supposed to be that way?"
+- [x] "Maybe for the Find a Location maps, instead of the link saying "View larger map", should it say "View larger map and directions" since you have to click there to get to the Google directions?"
+- [x] Dropdown to navigate can be hard to see, there should be some kind of background behind the text.
+- [ ] How come the menu format for Campus Center differs from that of Gateway and Hale Aloha?

 ## Developer Guide